Biden charges that Trump sees seniors as ‘expendable.. virtually nobody’

 “It’s Biden who has the record of repeatedly trying to cut or freeze benefits during his 47 years as a failed Washington politician, and he is now trying to mislead and scare seniors for political reasons,” charged Trump campaign communications director Tim Murtaugh.

-After his event in Pembroke Pines, Biden headed to nearby Miramar where he headlined a get out the vote event.
+After his event in Pembroke Pines, Biden headed to nearby Miramar where he headlined a drive-in style get out the vote event.

+Urging the crowd to make a plan to vote, the former vice president emphasized that "you can make all the difference here in Florida.
+You can determine the outcome of this election."

 With 29 electoral votes, Florida is the biggest of the traditional battleground states that will likely decide who wins the November election.
 Twenty years ago it was the state that decided the presidential election between then-Texas Gov. George W. Bush and Vice President Al Gore.
 Bush won the state by five points in his 2004 presidential re-election.